dennisroethig/totalrecall/README.md

 ### Tested browsers and devices:
-Due to the infrastructure of this application and the used API, Internet Explorer will be only support in version 10.
-Even this version has some known style issues, which are partly fixedand partly open.
+Due to the infrastructure of this application and the used API, Internet Explorer will be only supported in version 10.
+Even this version has some known style issues, which are partly fixed and partly still open.

 #### Browsers
 *	Chrome (latest)